 Among other purposes, order analysis determines which part of the vibration is generated from the rotational source compared to some random source.

 Frequency versus angular velocity (RPM) data can be processed in real-time with Live Analyzer or recorded for post-processing.

-Activate the STAG license and access the tools to effectively analyze field data with dominant rotational or sinusoidal components.
-Quantify noise and vibration in rotating machinery with order analysis, the recently developed Sine Tracking Analysis and Generation (STAG), and more.
+Activate the Order Analysis and FDS licenses and access the tools to effectively analyze field data with dominant rotational or sinusoidal components.
+Quantify noise and vibration in rotating machinery with order analysis, the recently developed Sine Tracking, Analysis and Generation (STAG), and more.
 Develop tests and analyze data with software tailored for rotational equipment.

 - Short processing time

 - Automated profile development

 - Create detailed sine profile test segments based on order-tracked data

 STAG uses order analysis and extraction and sine tone profile creation and acceleration to isolate, extract, and create an accelerated sine profile or series of sine profiles from a recording.
 It employs the FDS software to analyze the remaining random vibration.